eic/edpm/README.md

 other packet managers and could be located anywhere.
 We also praise "version hell" (e.g. when GenFit doesn't compile with CLHEP from ubuntu repo) and lack of software manpower (e.g. to sufficiently and continuously maintain packages for major distros or even to fix some simple issues on GitHub).

-Still we love our users and ~~know they will never install it by their own~~ try to get things easier for them!
+Still we love our users and ~~know they will never install everything on their own~~ so we try to get things easier for them!
-So here is ejpm.

 At this points **ejpm** tries to unify experience and make it simple to deploy eJANA for: